seanpatton1/hangman/README.md

 ## Acknowledgements

-- Marcel provided invaluable guidance throughout the process, helping me maintain focus and steering me in the right direction.
+- Marcel, my mentor, provided invaluable guidance throughout the process, helping me maintain focus and steering me in the right direction.
 - I'd also like to express my gratitude to my partner, who has shown remarkable patience as I've studied and worked on this project.

 [Back to top ⇧](#table-of-contents)